litenova/LiteBus/README.md

     }
 ```
 ## Inheritance

-LiteBus uses the actual type of messages to find the corresponding handlers.
-Consider the following example:
+The LiteBus uses the actual type of a message to determine the corresponding handler(s).
+Consider the following inheritance:

 ```c#
     // The base command